 Bronchiectasis often presents with recurrent pulmonary infections, including a chronic daily productive cough with mucopurulent sputum production.

 Daily airway clearance is essential for treatment success.

 Maintenance aerosolised antibiotics may be used for treatment of severe bronchiectasis or recurrent Pseudomonas aeruginosa infections.

-Surgical therapy, including lung transplantation, should be considered for patients who continue to deteriorate despite optimal medical management, but is rarely undertaken in children.
+Surgical therapy, including lung transplantation, should be considered for adult patients who continue to deteriorate despite optimal medical management, but is rarely undertaken in children.